-Probably aging is the major physical health problem of the human being, and systemic atherosclerosis may be the major underlying cause.
-Systemic atherosclerosis is an irreversible process mainly keeping afferent vasculature due to the much higher blood pressure (BP) in them.
-Accelerating factors of atherosclerosis are collected under the heading of metabolic syndrome in the literature including physical inactivity, smoking, alcohol, chronic inflammation and infections, cancers, excess weight, dyslipidemia, elevated BP, and insulin resistance for the development of irreversible diseases including obesity, hypertension (HT), diabetes mellitus (DM), coronary heart disease (CHD), chronic obstructive pulmonary disease (COPD), cirrhosis, chronic renal disease (CRD), peripheric artery disease, and stroke (1-6).
-Early aging and premature death are the terminal end points of the syndrome.
-Similarly, sickle cell diseases (SCDs) are accelerated atherosclerotic processes that are characterized by sickle-shaped red blood cells (RBCs) caused by homozygous inheritance of the hemoglobin S (Hb S) (7, 8).
-Glutamic acid is replaced with a less polar amino acid, valine, in the sixth position of the beta chain of the Hb S. Presence of valine promotes polymerisation of the Hb S. So Hb S causes RBCs to change their normal elastic and biconcave disc shaped structures to hard bodies.
-The decreased elasticity instead of shapes of RBCs may be the main pathology of the diseases.
-The normally present sickling process in whole life span is exaggerated with various stresses of the body.
-The RBCs can take their normal elastic shapes after normalization of these stresses, but after repeated cycles of sickling and unsickling, they become permanent hard bodies.
-The hard bodies induced chronic endothelial damage together with tissue ischemia and infarctions are the terminal consequences, so life expectancy of such patients is decreased by 25 to 30 years (9).
-We tried to understand effects of hydroxyurea on sexual performance in the SCDs.
+Aging may be the major physical health problem of the human being, and systemic atherosclerosis may be the major underlying cause of it.
+Atherosclerosis is an irreversible process mainly keeping afferent vasculature due to the much higher blood pressure (BP) in them.
+Accelerating factors of atherosclerosis are collected under the heading of metabolic syndrome including physical inactivity, smoking, alcohol, chronic inflammation and infections, cancers, excess weight, dyslipidemia, elevated BP, and insulin resistance for the development of irreversible diseases including obesity, hypertension (HT), diabetes mellitus (DM), coronary heart disease (CHD), chronic obstructive pulmonary disease (COPD), cirrhosis, chronic renal disease (CRD), peripheric artery disease, and stroke (1-6).
+Early aging and premature death are the terminal consequences of the syndrome.
+Similarly, sickle cell diseases (SCDs) are systemic angiopathic processes that are characterized by sickle-shaped red blood cells (RBCs) caused by homozygous inheritance of the hemoglobin S (Hb S) (7, 8).
+Glutamic acid is replaced with a less polar amino acid, valine, in the sixth position of the beta chain of the HbS.
+Presence of valine promotes polymerisation of the Hb S. So Hb S causes RBCs to change their normal elastic and biconcave disc shaped structures to hard bodies.
+The decreased elasticity of RBCs instead of shapes may be the chief pathology of the diseases.
+The sickling process is probably present in the whole life span but exaggerated with several stresses.
+RBCs can take their normal elastic shapes after normalization of stresses of body, but after repeated cycles of sickling and unsickling, they become hard bodies, permanently.
+The hard cells induced chronic endothelial damage together with tissue ischemia and infarctions are the final consequences of the diseases, so life expectancy of such patients is decreased by 25 to 30 years (9).
+We tried to understand the long-term safety of hydroxyurea therapy in patients with the SCDs.

-Material and methods
+Material and Methods